Pylons/venusian/docs/index.rst

 allow cooperating decorator callbacks to access these values: each callback is passed the ``scanner`` constructed when a scan is invoked.

-Let's fix our example by creating an object named ``register`` that we'll pass to our scanner's constructor:
+Let's fix our example by creating an object named ``registry`` that we'll pass to our scanner's constructor:

 .. code-block:: python